yatharth-vataliya/laravel-training/README.md

 Next Edit generated factory for your model and after that define it in your seeder file with your initial config to generate how many records and then run following command
     :- php artisan db:seed --class=<<your seeder name>>

+Next install yajra/laravel-datatables-oracle using composer and setup it's configurations for laravel mentioned in its official github repo